 For some advanced applications, there arises a need to tailor the behavior of the Ansys APDL program to suit individual requirements.
 The open architecture of Mechanical APDL allows you to write your own subroutines in the C, C++, or Fortran programming languages.
 Once compiled and/or linked into the Mechanical APDL executable, these User Programmable Features (UPFs), will be available when needed.
 Element, contact, material behavior, types of loading, and reading or retrieving information from the model database are just of few of the application areas for UPFs.

-Teaching Method: Lectures and example routines give students the knowledge and confidence they’ll need to apply what they’ve learned.
+Lectures and hands-on workshops to give you the knowledge and confidence you will need to apply what you have learned to your own designs.